-If you are not eligible for Medicare when you first retire, you may delay enrolling in the Plan until you become eligible for Medicare.
-You must request enrollment with the Fund Office within 90 days of becoming entitled to Medicare.
-This same provision applies to your Spouse if he or she is not eligible for Medicare when you first retire.
-(If a Spouse becomes eligible for Medicare before the Retiree, the Spouse may enroll when the Retiree enrolls regardless of the Spouse's Medicare effective date.)
+If you or your Spouse are not eligible for Medicare when you first retire, you may delay enrolling in the Plan until you or your Spouse become eligible for Medicare.
+You must request enrollment with the Fund Office within 90 days of you or your Spouse becoming entitled to Medicare.